 Licensing in an economic recovery

-Boomtime distractions and consumer protection
+Boomtime distractions, consumer protection and DRE licensing

 Market variables are changing